kangzeroo/incan-js/README.md

 # Incan JS
 A NodeJS library for handling many-to-many webhook subscriptions (also known as <a href="http://resthooks.org/">REST Hooks</a>).
 Clients can listen to any arbitrary event happening on your server.
 <br/><br/>
-REST Hooks are an efficient alternative to the inefficient practice of polling (when servers check for changes by making REST requests every X seconds).<br/>
+REST Hooks are an efficient alternative to the inefficient practice of polling (when clients check for changes by making REST requests every X seconds).<br/>

 ![Incan Messenger](imgs/incan_messenger.jpg)